natlogica/hundred-days/r1-log.md

 ### R1D53
 Using BeautifulSoup and Selenium to gather data from a real estate website and transfer it into Google Forms.
 Grab price, address and URL of rental units.

+### R1D54
+Python decorators and using Flask for backend web development.
+Project is building a server and database with Flask from the ground up.